 The Dachshund’s sense of smell and taste is incredibly acute, much more so than human’s taste and smell.
-Ollie’s and The Farmer’s Dog are two of the most well-known fresh dog food companies that are winning over dog owners.
+Ollie’s and The Farmer’s Dog are two of the most well-known fresh dog food companies winning over dog owners.
 The Farmer’s Dog price varies based on your dog’s size and breed, but both companies offer a considerable promotional discount for new customers.
 You can start a subscription plan to have prepackaged meals delivered to your home.

 Pick out the perfect harness for great walks

 Most dogs benefit from using a harness instead of a leash attached to a collar for walk time, and this is particularly true for smaller dogs like the Dachshund.
-You can inadvertently injure your dog’s neck by merely trying to pull him or her out of harm’s way.
+You can inadvertently injure your dog’s neck by trying to pull him or her out of harm’s way.
 Dogs can even injure themselves by pulling on a leash over-eagerly.

 Harnesses are safer and more comfortable.
 Besides, they’ll give you better control over your dog while he or she is still learning the ins and outs of being walked on a leash.
 Choose a harness made of a soft and breathable material.
-A good option is a thick and stretchy mesh material with neoprene pads in the front.
+A good option is a thick, stretchy mesh material with neoprene pads in the front.